k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: re-enable gnome's default #chat sound
 - Cursed wand of make invisible makes target visible
 - Remove non-Knight restrictions for the Magic Mirror of Merlin
+- Prevent covetous monsters from riding other monsters